aurimontem/Mesa_Leuven_Convergence/README.md

 ## MESA-specific background

 ### Lagrangian Mesh
 In the equations MESA solves, the fundamental spatial coordinate is made up of concentric shells each with a given mass.
 This is often referred to as the "mesh", which is broken up into "zones" (sometimes referred to as "cells" or "shells" or "mesh points").
-The mass per zone $dm$ can vary, under the constraint that $\Sigma_i(dm_i)=M_* - m_\mathrm{IB}$ where $M_*$ is the star mass and $m_\mathrm{IB}$ is the mass inside the model inner boundary, which is 0 for most uses of MESA.
+The mass per zone $dm$ can vary, under the constraint that $\sum_i(dm_i)=M_* - m_\mathrm{IB}$ where $M_*$ is the star mass and $m_\mathrm{IB}$ is the mass inside the model inner boundary, which is 0 for most uses of MESA.
 The indexing is such that zone `1` corresponds to the surface of the star, and zone `nz` corresponds to the center of the star (or inner boundary).

 To help enforce that the zones are small enough that we are in fact "in the limit of small $h$", at each timestep, MESA can "adaptively" split and merge zones in order to achieve some tolerances in how various quantities vary from zone to zone.
 However, in choosing a mesh, MESA is guessing at what consitutes "small $h$".